qvest-digital/sch_jens/janz/qdisc.md

 having passed packet pacing and possibly RAN retransmissions, the packet is returned to the Linux kernel which will then send it to the network card to leave at wire speed.
-To get best results, the underlying link speed should be the maximum supported, i.e. keep the link speed at gigabit Ethernet or even faster if available instead of reducing it to, say, 100-baseTX, even if you only ever simulate 10–20 Mbit/s reduced data rate, because, as outlined in various places above, `sch_janz` out of necessity simulates part of radio conditions and in-UE processes in the qdisc and therefore before entering the physical link underlying the simulation.
+To get best results, the underlying physical link speed should be the maximum possible, so keep the underlying physical link speed at gigabit Ethernet or even faster instead of reducing it to, say, 100-baseTX, even if you only ever simulate a real (radio) link capacity of a 10–20 Mbit/s data rate, because, as outlined in various places above, `sch_janz` out of necessity simulates part of radio conditions and in-UE processes in the qdisc and therefore before entering the NUC’s physical link underlying the simulation.

 It is expected that the remaining “burstiness” of the actual network packets arriving at the recipient can be smoothed out